REVENUE AND TAXATION

 This exemption applies whether the tangible personal property is incorporated in real property by the donee, a contractor or subcontractor of the donee, or any other person.

-(n) The use tax herein imposed shall not apply to free tastings of beverages including, but not limited to, wine and beer.
-For the purposes of this subsection, a free tasting shall be defined as a beverage provided to a potential customer, at no charge, and to occur individually at that specific location and time.
+(n) The use tax herein imposed shall not apply to tastings of food and beverages including, but not limited to, wine and beer.
+For the purposes of this subsection, a tasting of wine and beer shall be defined as the maximum serving allowed by state or federal laws for such occasions provided to a potential customer, at no charge, at a location where like or similar beverages are sold.
+For nonalcoholic beverages and food, a tasting shall be defined as a sample from a unit available for sale at the tasting location.